South Elmsall

 South Elmsall (/ˈɛmsəl/ EM-səl) is a town and civil parish in the City of Wakefield in West Yorkshire, England.
-South Elmsall lies to the east of Hemsworth The town had a population in 2001 of 6,107, increasing to 6,519 at the 2011 Census.
+South Elmsall lies to the east of Hemsworth.
+The town had a population in 2001 of 6,107, increasing to 6,519 at the 2011 Census.

 History

+The name Elmsall is derived from the Old English elmshalh meaning 'elm nook of land'.

 The town was largely a small farming settlement until the industrial revolution and the sinking of collieries caused a boom in population and a need for modern housing for the workforce.
 This has left a town with a mixture of stone and brick buildings.
 The town and its neighbours were mentioned in the Domesday Book.
 Other industries such as quarrying for stone, agriculture and brick manufacture were also known at different periods of the town's history, with many of the former buildings and sites associated with them still existing.

 Former quarry site

 The former South Elmsall quarry was deemed a site of national importance, by Defra, due to the visible section of an unusually complete patch coral reef.